Actively Involved in Outreach and Public Engagement

 Read about our work with the Connecticut Department of Children and Families

-Our STEP Professional Development Program offers practitioners the opportunity to stay current with new ideas and methods being introduced into practice.
+Our Continuing Education Program offers practitioners the opportunity to stay current with new ideas and methods being introduced into practice.
 Every social worker and human service professional has the responsibility to ensure that they are providing quality services for their clients, agencies, and communities.
-The STEP Program is one of the largest providers of professional development in the area.
-STEP has been successfully providing continuing education programming for over 35 years.
-We sponsor more than 40 professional development programs annually.
+We are one of the largest providers of continuing education programming in the area.
+The School of Social Work has been successfully offering continuing education programming for over 40 years.
+Programs are offered throughout the year.
 Instructors are experts in their fields and the topics they address are current and the most relevant to today's social work practice!

 Addressing Contemporary Issues

-Three specialized Centers, Institutes, and Projects at UConn SSW address a range of contemporary issues and professional challenges, hosting open conferences, workshops, and other educational opportunities throughout the year.
+Three specialized Center, Institute, and Project at UConn SSW address a range of contemporary issues and professional challenges, hosting open conferences, workshops, and other educational opportunities throughout the year.
 The Centers, Institutes and Projects are: The Center for International Social Work Studies, Nancy A. Humphreys Institute for Political Social Work, and the Puerto Rican and Latin@ Studies Project.

 Students Reaching Out – and Within the School Community